f-f/purescript-react-basic-todomvc/README.md

 An implementation of [TodoMVC](http://todomvc.com/) in [PureScript](http://www.purescript.org/) using the [`react-basic`](https://github.com/lumihq/purescript-react-basic) library.

+You can see this deployed [here at `purescript-react-basic-todomvc.netlify.com`](https://purescript-react-basic-todomvc.netlify.com/)

 ## Project structure

 - Entry point for the app is [`index.js`](https://github.com/f-f/purescript-react-basic-todomvc/blob/master/index.js),